UBC-DSCI/introduction-to-datascience/README.md

 - "you will be able to" (not "students will be able to", "the reader will be able to")

 #### Captions
+- captions should be sentence formatted and end with a period
 - If you have special characters (particularly underscores, quotation marks, plus signs, other LaTeX math symbols) make sure to separate the caption out of the code chunk like so
   ```